open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 [x] Are there any unneeded files in the pull request?
 [x] Did they make a branch for their patch?
 [x] Does the pull request actually fix the issue?
-[x] Check the pull request on rawgit, does it display without any errors?
+[x] Check the pull request on raw.githack, does it display without any errors?
 [x] Is there any merge conflicts?
 [x] Make sure that people use their GitHub accounts when making commits through git